James Comey: FBI May Have Leaked Secret Info To New Trump Lawyer Rudy Giuliani In 2016, Bureau Ex-Boss Reveals

 As early as July 28, 2016, just six days after the data-dumping site WikiLeaks released thousands of emails from inside the Democratic National Committee — emails now known to have been stolen by Russian government hackers — Giuliani announced that he was certain the Russian government possessed thousands of other, unreleased Clinton emails, as Politico reported on that day.

 At the time, only FBI investigators knew that Trump campaign adviser George Papadopoulos had been told by a Russia-linked contact that Russia possessed “thousands” of Clinton emails.
-The closely-guarded secret within the FBI was a major factor in Comey’s decision to open an investigation of the Trump campaign’s possible collusion with the Russians, and whether Russian intelligence operatives had infiltrated Trump’s political organization, The New York Times later reported.
+The closely-guarded secret within the FBI was a major factor in Comey’s decision to open an investigation of the Trump campaign’s possible collusion with the Russians and whether Russian intelligence operatives had infiltrated Trump’s political organization, The New York Times later reported.

 How Giuliani apparently also knew about the alleged Russian cache of Clinton emails remains a mystery.
 Trump himself later dismissed Giuliani’s revelation as “sarcastic.”

-Some experts, including Clinton herself, have said they believe that the alleged FBI leaks to Giuliani were designed to pressure Comey into reopening the Clinton email probe, which would sway public opinion against Clinton and cost her the election.
+Some experts, including Clinton herself, have said they believe that the alleged FBI leaks to Giuliani were designed to pressure Comey into reopening the Clinton email probe, which could sway public opinion against Clinton and cost her the election.

 On Thursday, Comey also addressed whether the FBI leaks were the source of an article that appeared in The New York Times on October 31, just eight days before the election, under the headline, “Investigating Donald Trump, FBI Sees No Clear Link to Russia.”
 That article may be read at this link.

-In fact, the Russia investigation had begun in July of that year and was ongoing, and continues today almost two years later under the auspices Mueller’s special counsel office.
+In fact, the Russia investigation had begun in July of that year and continues today almost two years later under the auspices of Mueller’s special counsel office.